mikavilpas/blink-ripgrep.nvim/README.md

             -- Show debug information in `:messages` that can help in -- diagnosing issues with the plugin.
             debug = false,

+            -- Features that are not yet stable and might change in the future. future_features = {
+              -- Kill previous searches when a new search is started.
+This is -- useful to save resources and might become the default in the -- future.
+              kill_previous_searches = false,
+            },
           },
           -- (optional) customize how the results are displayed.
 Many options -- are available - make sure your lua LSP is set up so you get